zendframework/tutorials/doc/book/in-depth-guide/zend-form-zend-form-fieldset.md

     public function addAction()
     {

     }
 }
 ```

+Next step would be to write the `WriteControllerFactory`.
+Have the factory return the `WriteController` and add the required dependencies within the constructor.

 We'll now create a factory for this new controller; create a new file,
 `module/Blog/src/Factory/WriteControllerFactory.php`, with the following